fabric8io/fabric8/docs/openShiftDocker.md

     bash <(curl -sSL https://bit.ly/get-fabric8) -fku

+#### Making sure you can access the IP addresses of services and pods from your host

+If you run the above on boot2docker, vagrant or VMware and want to access the console and other services from your laptop then try the following.

+First make sure that the environment variable **DOCKER_IP** points to the IP address where docker is running in the above script.

+On windows or a Mac and running directly with docker:

+    export DOCKER_IP=`boot2docker ip 2> /dev/null`

+Or if you are using the fabric8 vagrant image then run:

+    export DOCKER_IP=172.28.128.4

+If you are on linux and running everything on linux then try this (though TBH you should probably be able to see the IP addresses already)

+    export DOCKER_IP=127.0.0.1

+Then you should be able to add a network route so you can see the 172.X.X.X IP addresses:

+    sudo route -n delete 172.0.0.0/8
+    sudo route -n add 172.0.0.0/8 $DOCKER_IP

+you should now be able to access IP addresses within kubernetes starting with "172."

 #### Trouble shooting boot2docker

 If you are using OS X or a Mac and using boot2docker then sometimes you might see that boot2docker struggles to see index.docker.io when downloading images due to DNS issues.
 A [work around](http://stackoverflow.com/questions/24060099/docker-failed-to-pull-images-from-registry) is as follows: